Aero (chocolate bar): 2000s

-2010s
+2010s & 2020s

 The slogan in 2011 was "Irresistabubble"—a revival of a 1980s campaign that also featured the same word, and was created by Salman Rushdie, during his time as an advertising copywriter.
 Rushdie has said that he invented a whole series of bubble words for the campaign, including Delectabubble.

 In 2012, agency Skive created the 'AeroMail' social media campaign in which consumers could "spread the bubbliness" of Aero with a digital balloon on Facebook.

 In 2018, The Interflex Group won the "Best use of process colours only" in the FlexoTech Awards for their work on the Nestlé Aero Chocolate Bubbles print design.
 The judging panel highlighted the use of CMYK with metallic effects by lamination, achieving a 'copper' look.

+In 2025, Aero released a new flavour, coconut, alongside a campaign where 10 bars (not necessarily all coconut flavour) without any bubbles at all could be found on store shelves to win £10,000.

 Varieties and flavours

 There are several flavours of Aero bars, with the Original being composed of milk chocolate throughout.
 The Aero bubble sensation has also been extended to other confectionery and dessert products.